aka7/puppet-modules/users/README.md

 ## Overview

-puppet module to add users, using virtual resource.
+puppet module to add users and groups, using virtual resource.
+Therefore all users can be defined in one place in foreman and is easier to manage.

 ## Module Description
+Module allows you to
+- Define all users in one place, uses virtual resource. and realize the user on each node / hostgroup
+- add muttiple ssh keys for a user
+- also add individual groups.

+This module is mainly being used in katello/foreman setup.
+However should work in other setups.

 ## Setup

-configure all users as default list in foreman.  users::virtual::accounts: This will only define virtual users and won't acutally create the user in your node. then use users class add all usernames you need creating in your node /hostgroup.
+Configure all users as default list in foreman.  users::virtual::accounts: This will only define virtual users and won't acutally create the user in your node. then use users class add all usernames you need creating in your node /hostgroup.
 This will realize the user listed in useranames.
 This is array of usernames.

 This can also be defined using hiera but this is only tested using foreman smartclass param.